yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 Part II - Deploy Application
 ------
-Creating the model and index for image search is nice and interesting, but in order to use it in a real world application I will deply a service that accepts user images and returns a list of results.
+Creating the model and index for image search is nice and interesting, but in order to use it in a real world application I will deploy a service that accepts user images and returns a list of results.
 The images, model and index will all be stored in an s3 bucket.

 Create Index & Upload to S3
 ======
 The index of images will be created from two datasets: [iFood](https://www.kaggle.com/c/ifood-2019-fgvc6/data) which is the data I trained on, and [Food 101](https://www.kaggle.com/dansbecker/food-101).
 The id of each image is the filename in this format  \<id\>.jpg.
-I use [this](https://github.com/yonigottesman/deepfood/blob/master/notebooks/create_index_images.sh) script to downlaod the datasets, put all the images in the same folder and change all the filenames to ids.
+I use [this](https://github.com/yonigottesman/deepfood/blob/master/notebooks/create_index_images.sh) script to download the datasets, put all the images in the same folder and change all the filenames to id's.
 To create the Annoy index I iterate through all the images, extract their embedding and add the embedding to Annoy
 ```python
 t = AnnoyIndex(512, 'euclidean')
 for batch in tqdm(dataloader):